Again. . .

 “Indeed, the news article that Movants rely upon includes an admonition from Kenneth Feinberg that the claims in this Settlement will require time and a deliberate claims administrative process to ensure proper resolution”:

-For additional context, Blogger submits additional statements from Kenneth Feinberg, published in a November 13, New York Times article by Ken Belson:
+For additional context, Advocacy for Fairness in Sports submits additional statements from Kenneth Feinberg, published in a November 13, New York Times article by Ken Belson:

 It shouldn’t take a death to qualify for a claim, although according to many widows, even that isn’t a guarantee.
-Several widows who have spoken to Blogger have stated that even a marriage license, will, and power of attorney are barely convincing Settlement administration of eligibility to file a claim regarding their deceased husbands.
+Several widows who have spoken with Advocacy for Fairness in Sports have stated that even a marriage license, will, and power of attorney are barely convincing Settlement administration of eligibility to file a claim regarding their deceased husbands.

 The remainder of Co-Lead Class Counsel’s brief delves into the technical legal arguments against granting X1 Law’s motion without further addressing the merits of the brief and real issues described therein.
 Perhaps this is why NFL Counsel Brad Karp filed joinder with Seeger’s response.